mossida/sync/README.md

 <h2>Backstory</h2>

-After building my home, I found myself facing a common dilemma that every tech enthusiast encounters: How do I make my home smart?
+After constructing my home, I found myself facing a common dilemma that every tech enthusiast encounters: How do I make my home smart?
 How do I simplify my life?
 As I began researching, experimenting, and acquiring various devices, it became apparent that there was no single solution to meet all my needs.

 I yearned for a modern, reliable, secure, and high-performance system.
 I needed something easy to set up, capable of self-adaptation, and, at the same time, offering a high degree of customization.
 Despite the numerous existing solutions, none personally resonated with me.
 Hence, I decided to create my own system and make it accessible to those who found themselves in a similar situation or were eager to explore something new and innovative.